mrjohnsonalexander-zz/vibes/README.md

 - Can view all community created vibes sorted by date on index page.
 - Can click any vibe creator's username to view their profile
 - Can click any vibe image to view detail view.
+- Can view all vibe comments on detail view.
+- Can Add Comments to vibe details.
 - Can toggle cheers to vibes.
 - Profile shows Fan/Follow Counts, and "Become a Fan" or "Stop Being a fan" button when viewing profiles that are not the current user.

 # Next things todo:
-- Enable users to comment on vibes.
+- Enable autoscolling of Vibes on main page
 - Enable users toggling being a fan of a profile.
-- Enable autoscolling of Vibes on main page
 - Enable sending/replying/archiving direct messages
 - Enable searching vibes that are sorted by date.
 - Enable users to post reviews of vibes (more detail than a comment)